Direct solution to constrained tropical optimization problems with application to project scheduling: Application to project scheduling

-To provide a clear illustration of the above result and computational technique, we solve in detail a simple low-dimensional problem.
-Even though the example under consideration is somewhat artificial, it well demonstrates the applicability of the solution to real-words problems of high dimension.
+To provide a clear illustration of the above result and of the computational technique, we solve in detail a simple low-dimensional problem.
+Even though the example under consideration is somewhat artificial, it well demonstrates the applicability of the solution to real-world problems of higher dimension.

 Let us examine a project that involves $n=3$ activities under constraints given by the matrices